treehousetim/exception/README.md

 ## Throwing

 To throw an exception, you can build up your message with multiple parameters.
 Place your code as the last parameter.
+Exception messages are concatenated from the parameters with `PHP_EOL` as the glue.

 ```php
 throw new Exception(